omotuno/omotuno/README.md

 I'm currently growing into **agentic AI and AI automation** — exploring how LLMs can orchestrate workflows, use tools, and drive real business outcomes.
 That's where I'm building next.

-> *"Good engineering is invisible.
-Great engineering changes behavior."*
+> *Good engineering is invisible.
+Great engineering changes behavior.*

 ---